PlumpMath/block-event/README.md

 var BlockEvent = require('block-event');
 var blockEvent = new BlockEvent(threshold);

+blockEvent.threshold === 10; // true

 blockEvent.on('blocked',function(lagtime){
     console.log("Your eventloop blocked for:"+lagtime+" ms");
 });

-// For stop the watcher, use stop().
-It emit a watchStopped event.
+// To stop the watcher, use stop().
+It emits a watchStopped event.

 blockEvent.stop();

-// For resume the watcher use resume().
-It emit a watchStarted event.
+// To resume the watcher use resume().
+It emits a watchStarted event.

 blockEvent.resume();